Delhi’s Proust Questionnaire – Rupin Walter Desai, East Patel Nagar

 Your favorite heroes in fiction.

-Robin Hood, and the protagonist in Moby Dick who calls himself “Call me Ismahel”.
+Robin Hood, and the protagonist in Moby Dick who calls himself “Call me Ishmael”.

 Your favorite heroines in fiction.